terra-money/docs/docs/learn/protocol.md

 # About the Terra Protocol

 The Terra protocol is the leading decentralized and open-source public blockchain protocol for [algorithmic stablecoins](./glossary.md#algorithmic-stablecoin).
-Using a combination of open market [arbitrage](./glossary.md#arbitrage) incentives and decentralized oracle voting, the Terra protocol creates stablecoins that consistently track the price of any fiat currency.
+Using a combination of open market [arbitrage](./glossary.md#arbitrage) incentives and decentralized Oracle voting, the Terra protocol creates stablecoins that consistently track the price of any fiat currency.
 Users can spend, save, trade, or exchange Terra stablecoins instantly, all on the Terra blockchain.
 Luna provides its holders with staking rewards and governance power.
 The Terra ecosystem is a quickly expanding network of decentralized applications, creating a stable demand for Terra and increasing the price of Luna.

 ## Terra and Luna